jobackman/osx-terminal-setup/readme.md

 # Supa fresh dev terminal
-Should set up a fresh dev terminal, do it in order and it should work nicely.
+Should set up a fresh dev terminal.
+Do it in order and it should work nicely.

 ## Homebrew
 - [Install homebrew](https://brew.sh/index_se.html)